| | | | |

 Cricut Vinyl Types: Which Vinyl Should I Use?

-Vinyl can be broken into 2 categories: regular and iron-on (or heat transfer.)
+Vinyl can be broken into 2 categories: regular and iron-on (also known as heat transfer or HTV).
 Each category has sub-categories, which I will explain.

 Regular vinyl is kind of like a sticker or decal and can be applied to smooth surfaces.